QB Daniels returns as No. 1 Georgia dominates Missouri, 43-6

 Missouri (4-5, 1-4) also could have ongoing questions at quarterback.

-Tigers starter Connor Bazelak, who left last week’s win over Vanderbilt with what coach Eli Drinkwitz called a “soft tissue” injury, was with the team but did not play.
+Tigers starter Connor Bazelak, who left last week’s win over Vanderbilt with what Drinkwitz called a “soft tissue” injury, was with the team but did not play.

-Macon made his first start while sharing time with Brady Cook.
-Macon completed 6 of 13 passes for 74 yards and ran for 42 yards.
-Cook completed 14 of 19 passes for 78 yards.
+Freshman quarterback Tyler Macon passed for 74 yards and ran for 42 in his first start.
+He shared time with Brady Cook, who threw for 78 yards.

-Harrison Mevis kicked a 36-yard field goal in the first quarter to give Missouri a 3-0 lead.
-Mevis was 12 for 12 on field-goal attempts this season.
-He had a streak of 20 consecutive field goals overall before his attempt from 48 yards hit the left upright and was no good late in the third quarter.
+“We were just trying to see if one of them could really spark us and sustain us,” Drinkwitz said, adding “both of them did some really good things.”

-Georgia’s special teams added to the scoring on a safety following Nolan Smith’s blocked punt in the second quarter.
+Harrison Mevis kicked a 36-yard field goal in the first quarter to give Missouri a 3-0 lead, leaving him 12 for 12 this season before his third-quarter attempt from 48 yards hit the left upright and was no good.

 THE TAKEAWAY

-Missouri: Macon gave the Tigers a new look with his dual-threat skills.
+Missouri: Tyler Badie, the SEC’s leading rusher, was held to 41 yards.
+Macon gave the Tigers a new look with his dual-threat skills.
 He had a 20-yard run in the first half and showed potential for more success as a runner.
-After ranking last in the nation in rushing defense, Missouri stacked its defense against the run with mixed success.
-While Georgia was held to 67 yards rushing in the first half, the Tigers were unable to slow the passing game, especially against Bennett.
+The Tigers drew a penalty while recovering an onside kick to open the second half, taking away a possible momentum-changing play when Georgia led 26-3.

 POLL IMPICATIONS

-Georgia should be a lock to retain its No. 1 spot in the AP Top 25 and is assured of again claiming the top spot in the season’s second College Football Playoff rankings.
+Georgia is a lock to retain its No. 1 spot in the AP Top 25 and is assured of again claiming the top spot in the season’s second College Football Playoff rankings.

 RICHT HONORED